istio/community/steering/CHARTER.md

 1. There are two types of seats on the Steering Committee: Contribution Seats and Community Seats.
 All seats will have an annual term, starting at the completion of each annual Contribution Seat election.
-1. Both Contribution and Community Seats will be appointed beginning in
 1. No Company can have more than five seats in total on the Steering Committee.
 1. There shall be nine **Contribution Seats**.
 Their allocation is determined by the approximate effort and expenditure on the Istio project.
 Each year, when